A note on the Schottky problem

-0.521cm {\sf (D) The Approach via the K-P Equation} 0.21cm In his study of solutins of nonlinear equations of Korteveg de Vrie type, I. Krichever \cite{K1} proved the following fact\,: \begin{theorem} Let $\tau$ be the period matrix of a curve $C$ of genus $g$ and let $\theta(z)$ (cf.\,(2.2)) be the Riemann theta function of the Jacobian $J(C)$.
+In his study of solutins of nonlinear equations of Korteveg de Vrie type, I. Krichever \cite{K1} proved the following fact\,: \begin{theorem} Let $\tau$ be the period matrix of a curve $C$ of genus $g$ and let $\theta(z)$ {\rm (cf.\,(2.2))} be the Riemann theta function of the Jacobian $J(C)$.
 Then there exist three vectors $W_1,W_2,W_3$ in $\BC^g$ with $W_1\not=0$ such that, for every $z\in\BC^g$, the function

-satisfies the so-called {\sf Kadomstev-Petriashvili\ equation} (briefly the K-P equation)
+satisfies the so-called {\sf Kadomstev-Petriashvili\ equation} $($briefly the K-P equation$)$

 \end{theorem}